Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Biggest writing mistakes:

-- Poor time management (spending too long on Task 1)
+❌ Poor time management (too long on Task 1)

-- Overly complex sentences with errors—clarity beats complexity every time
+❌ Overly complex sentences with errors-clarity beats complexity

 Section 4: Speaking (11-14 Minutes)

-Here’s what makes IELTS unique: you speak with a real human examiner, not a computer.
-This means you’re assessed on your natural communication ability, not your ability to speak clearly into a microphone within a time limit.
+What makes IELTS unique: you speak with a real human examiner, not a computer.
+This assesses natural communication ability.

 Part 1: Introduction and Interview (4-5 minutes)

-- Ask about familiar topics like your home, family, work, studies, hobbies, or interests
+- Asks about familiar topics (home, family, work, studies, hobbies)

 Sample topics: